24 October 2023 | By Shaun Farrow

 8 October 2021 | By Shaun Farrow

-In tandem with today’s rapidly evolving digital landscape, cyberattacks are on the rise.
-With a 62% increase in global ransomware attacks alone since 2019, securing your business has never been so important — and despite there being so many solutions and vendors available to businesses, creating a robust cybersecurity strategy is not as simple as it may first seem.
+In tandem with today’s rapidly evolving digital landscape, cyber attacks are on the rise.
+With a 62% increase in global ransomware attacks alone since 20191, securing your business has never been so important — and despite there being so many solutions and vendors available to businesses, creating a robust cyber security strategy is not as simple as it may first seem.

-“The defender’s dilemma states that breaches are inevitable because defenders have to be right 100% of the time whereas attackers only have to be right once.”
+“The defender’s dilemma states that breaches are inevitable because defenders have to be right 100% of the time whereas attackers only have to be right once.”2

 As stated above, preventative measures only have to be wrong once.
 Whether a phishing link or a distracted end user, a breach in your defence is now a matter of when, not if.
 Yet many businesses still rely solely on traditional solutions such as antivirus, which means that when something does get through, they have no visibility or awareness until it’s too late and the damage is done.

-To establish a solid, multifaceted defence, it’s important to consider several key elements and layer these on top of one another — which is where the National Institute of Standards and Technology (NIST) cybersecurity framework comes in:
+To establish a solid, multifaceted defence, it’s important to consider several key elements and layer these on top of one another — which is where the National Institute of Standards and Technology (NIST) cyber security framework3 comes in:

 From thermostats to entry systems, TVs to environmental sensors, few businesses maintain a comprehensive list of the devices on their network.
 Yet 100% visibility is a prerequisite to an effective security posture, including assets, people and data.
 Only when you truly understand what you need to protect can you start to layer the solutions and services to fulfil that requirement.